Fall Prevention Tips for SeniorsMarch 2, 2022

 The National Council on Aging also says to be aware of over-the-counter medications that may contain sleep aids, which could lead to balance issues and dizziness.

-Essex Meadows is proud to offer medication management and monitoring as part of its services, to ensure all medications are taken safely.
+Essex Meadows is proud to offer medication management and monitoring as part of our assisted living and skilled nursing services, to ensure all medications are taken safely.

 Eye Exams Can Prevent Falls